 “It was kind of a fluke” admits software developer, Marc Résibois, about the conception of Live 10’s new Drum Buss device.
 “I had this code for a filter that I’d been playing with for a while; I really liked the way it sounded.
 I was just messing about with it and inverted the filter from high to low pass – it suddenly started booming in a really satisfying way.
 I was pretty sure it was something worth exploring.”

 The happy accident that helped create the Drum Buss prototype sounds much like the kind of creative spark that leads music makers to a new track.
 But surely serendipity isn’t the only force behind Live’s new creative tools?
-Keen to find out more, we spoke to a handful of the Live development team about the inspiration and perspiration that went into creating three characterful new audio effects for Live.
+In the following article, a few members of the Live development team recount the inspiration and perspiration that went into creating three characterful new audio effects for Live.
 The team also passed on some insider’s tips on how to use the effects in your music.

 Sparks and sprints